westonrobot/robotics101/lab_sessions/lab5/lab.md

     3. After setting the intial pose, we can then publish a goal for the Limo to navigate to.
 At the top of RViz window, click "2D Nav Goal".
     4. On the map, click and hold left mouse click at targeted location.

-**Task 1a**{: .label .label-blue}What topics do "2D Pose Estimate" and "2D Nav Goal" publish to.
-Are the message types the same?
+**Task 1a**{: .label .label-blue}What topics do "2D Pose Estimate" and "2D Nav Goal" publish to and what are the message types?
+What are purposes of these topics?

 **Task 1b**{: .label .label-blue}With reference to the tasks in the previous lab, briefly explain why there are two available topics for LaserScan.